code-423n4/2022-07-juicebox/README.md

 Consult the [Juicebox Contracts here](https://github.com/jbx-protocol/juice-contracts-v2-code4rena/tree/828bf2f3e719873daa08081cfa0d0a6deaa5ace5) (commit 828bf2f).
 We HIGHLY ADVISE you consult the comprehensive and high quality [Juicebox Documentation](http://info.juicebox.money).
 Salient details are summarized below for convenience, but the real docs are where you should start.

 ### In Scope
 The protocol is made up of 7 core contracts and 3 surface contracts.
 All of these contracts are **in scope**.
+For more information on these contracts and how they fit together, please visit the [Architecture](https://info.juicebox.money/dev/learn/architecture) page of the docs.

 #### Core contracts